History

 Sternberg then moved the business into a 6,000 square foot building at 4510 West Addison.
 The company known as Sternberg Manufacturing Company, continued working in wrought iron for many years.
 They had some unusual jobs during the late 1920's and early 1930's including an ongoing project where they cut new Studebaker automobiles in half for display at several Chicago Auto Shows.
 Their reputation and abilities as craftsman capable of handling custom projects grew.

-Sternberg introduced its first commercial cast aluminum poles and lighting fixtures in the 1940's.
+Sternberg introduced its first commercial cast aluminium poles and lighting fixtures in the 1940's.
 In 1968, the family sold the company to Bruce Haines.
 For over 30 years, he and the company's employees developed new designs, finishes, and the business prospered.
 He retired in 2003 as Chairman of the Board, giving leadership to Joe Waldau.
 As the company grew further, ownership transitioned to the employees as an ESOP, later moving to its current location in Roselle, Illinois.
 Joe then lead the company into the emerging LED market and introduced a line of urban lighting designs.

 Emil Sternberg